Workshops

 The workshops will focus on research, technical skills, or professional practice.
 They will be free of charge, with limited spots available, and can be selected during your registration.

-W1 | Safety and rescue (Land)
+W1 | Emergency and Mountain Medicine

 Max.
 12 people.